gymrek-lab/TRTools/trtools/prancSTR/README.rst

 It is designed to be run downstream of a germline TR genotyper.
 It currently only supports analysis of VCF files output by HipSTR.
-Note that prancSTR does not require a matched control sample as input. prancSTR uses the following fields from HipSTR's output for detecting mosaicism:
+Note that prancSTR does not require a matched control sample as input. prancSTR uses the following fields from HipSTR VCFs for detecting mosaicism:

-* estimated diploid repeat lengths
+* `GT` is used to obtain estimated diploid repeat lengths
-* the observed distribution of copy numbers across all reads aligning to a locus
+* `MALLREADS` is used to obtain observed distribution of copy numbers across all reads aligning to a locus.
-* diploid genotype
-* stutter params
-* observed allele length distributions (MALLREADS)
+* Stutter parameters are obtained from `INFRAME_UP`, `INFRAME_DOWN`, and `INFRAME_PGEOM`.

 prancSTR is in *beta*.